 If you go down the “real browser” route (as opposed to headless testing), you’ll need to worry about updating your browsers.
 Each time a new version of IE / Firefox / Chrome / Safari comes out, you’ll need to install it on your local machine/s.
 And uninstall old browsers that are no longer relevant.
 And deal with browsers that want to auto-update themselves, while you want to test specifically on an older version.
+Auto-updates can happen during a test run, invalidating the run.
 All of this creates a big ongoing maintenance effort.

 At Sauce Labs, a big part of our service is taking care of this maintenance effort for you.
 We can set up a cloud VM for you on the fly which has practically any combination of browser and operating system, and we work hard all the time to add the latest platforms.